azamafridi23/2024-AI-Challenge-NatLearn/README.md

 ```
 pip install -r requirements.txt
 ```
 8) Rename the '.env_example' to '.env and enter your azure resource endpoint credentials to the key values.
-Or write me a mail so that I can provide you temporary credentials for testing purposes.
+Or write me an email at `azafridi9547@gmail.com` so that I can provide you temporary credentials for testing purposes.
 8) Make migrations for django application to run properly
 ```
 python manage.py migrate